david1zhong/WNBA-Betting/README.md

 - Launch models to investigate the opposite.
 Investigate and predict the correlation between higher points and the late follicular phase.
 - Have other variables affect the model's predictions, such as the book odds, opponent strength, home/away, etc.
 - Potentially use mathematical models instead of pattern recognition based models to compare model strength.
+- Investigate the factors that contribute to inconsistencies.
+For example I've noticed it's always positive profits then negative profits, repeat.
+Would be interesting to see which common factors may be influencing the ups and downs.